 PEEHIP members may opt to elect the PEEHIP Supplemental Plan as their hospital medical coverage in lieu of the PEEHIP Hospital Medical Plan.
 The PEEHIP Supplemental Plan provides secondary benefits to the member's primary plan provided by another employer.
-Only active and non-Medicare retiree members and dependents are eligible for the PEEHIP Supplemental Plan.
+Only active and non-Medicare retired members and covered dependents are eligible to enroll in the PEEHIP Supplemental Medical Plan.
 There is no premium required for this plan, and the plan covers most out-of-pocket expenses not covered by the primary plan.
-The plan cannot be used as a supplement to Medicare, the PEEHIP Hospital Medical Plan, or the State or Local Governmental Plans administered by the State Employees' Insurance Board (SEIB).
+Members who are enrolled in the